spurll/manager/README.md

 ## Logs

 Each process is logged in its own log file in the specified `logs` directory.
-Any existing log files are overwritten when tsk is started.
+Any existing log files are appended (meaning that they can get large).

 If no `logs` directory is specified in the configuration file, it defaults to `~/.tsk.log/`.